-the reproduction and distribution, which can result in felony charges for willful and egregious infringement.
+In addition, Congress should enact legislation to align criminal penalties for infringement of the public performance right, currently at most a misdemeanor, with those for infringement of the reproduction and distribution, which can result in felony charges for willful and egregious infringement.
 Although criminal enforcement of copyright infringement is a small portion of federal law enforcement overall, the presence of criminal penalties plays a significant role in deterring willful and egregious infringement.
-By deterring this criminal conduct, legislation to close the streaming loophole would therefore help reduce some of the strain on the notice and takedown system.
+By deterring this criminal conduct, legislation to close the felony streaming loophole would therefore help reduce some of the strain on the notice and takedown system.